 I keep forgetting the title of “A Cure for Wellness” and calling it “The Color of Despair.”
 It’s an accurate mistake.

 As directed by Gore Verbinski ("Pirates of the Caribbean: The Curse of the Black Pearl," "The Lone Ranger"), this film about a New York financial wiz (Dane DeHaan) getting trapped in a creepy Swiss clinic wants to be sickly-dreamy horror epic.
 It’s a black-and-white movie done in color.
-The stark photography by Bojan Bozelli creates pools of blackness and acres of negative space.
+Bojan Bazelli's stark photography creates pools of blackness and acres of negative space.
 Jenny Beavan’s retro-gothic costuming and Eve Stewart’s production design favor ash, bone, eggshell, curdled cream, and shades of green ranging from bile to moss.
 If you could nick a David Fincher film’s throat, hang it upside down, and bleed it for two days, it would look like this movie.
 As a fetish object, it’s impressive.

 But as a fully satisfying feature-length drama, it’s a bust.
-And it’s iffy as a visionary spectacle, too, because it’s too long and over-scaled, and its control of tone and theme never matches the care that has obviously been lavished on its production.
+And it’s iffy as a visionary spectacle, too, because it’s too long and over-scaled, and its control of tone and theme never matches the care that has been lavished on its production.
 This is all a shame, because there’s much to admire in “A Cure for Wellness.”

 DeHaan has just the right look to play the main character, Lockhart, a corrupt young East Coast WASP who travels to Switzerland to find a missing company executive but ends up trapped at a “wellness clinic” run by a German-accented doctor named Heinrich Volmer (Jason Issacs).
 DeHaan looks like he could be Dylan Baker’s long lost son, all milky angularity and cold stares.
 He has that look that casting directors go for when they’re hiring prep school jerks or Nazi youth.
 The actor’s straightforward performance, by turns entitled, baffled, terrified and ashamed, makes Lockhart a punching-bag hero, the kind who exists mainly to suffer horribly before achieving an enlightenment that looks a lot like comeuppance.

 Lockhart is insufferable at first because he’s supposed to be.
-There’s a sense in which he deserves the miseries inflicted upon him because he’s a snotty capitalist swine who would otherwise grow up to be another Ebenezer Scrooge, and because he’s representing a system that produces Scrooges by the millions.
+There’s a sense in which he deserves the miseries inflicted upon him because he’s a snotty capitalist swine who would otherwise grow up to be another Ebenezer Scrooge, and he’s representing a system that produces Scrooges by the millions.
 Verbinski and screenwriter Justin Haythe (“Revolutionary Road,” “The Lone Ranger”) seem at times to be making a statement about the vampire-like hold that the cultural memory of Europe still has over many rich and powerful Americans.
 Lockhart’s predecessor went to the clinic “to take in the waters”—which, as another character notes, is a very nineteenth century thing to do—and the all-white denizens of the place seem awed by the very existence of Volmer, a handsome gadfly who has the chiseled looks of an old movie Gestapo officer but carries himself like an ambassador of reason.
 The clinic grounds are a replica of an identical place that burned down decades ago on this very spot—there’s a backstory involving taboo hideousness—and there are recurring situations that pivot on insularity, hatred of outsiders, and the purity of bloodlines.
 (Mia Goth, who plays the doctor’s daughter, is the ultimate expression of the film’s anemic vision: she looks haunted and starved yet somehow also glamorous.)

 This is a fine starting place for a social satire and also a fine thematic flavor for a compact, dreamy horror movie.
 There are real ideas here, good ideas even, but they remain tantalizing but insufficiently shaped.